Skip to content

 The Takeaway

 Taxes in retirement play a big role in overall expenses and must be managed carefully to avoid overpaying.
 Knowing how different types of income are taxed and what your available options are is the first step, but you also need to ensure that you have a strategy that helps you keep the most money in your pocket.
-BWM helps clients develop strategies that include determining how much and from what account to take withdrawals, annual strategies to maximize your tax bracket each year (e.g. Roth conversion, capital gains harvesting, etc.), strategies to minimize your taxable income in future years with tools like charitable contribution stacking, income “smoothing” strategies, and more.
+Stratos Private Wealth helps clients develop strategies that include determining how much and from what account to take withdrawals, annual strategies to maximize your tax bracket each year (e.g. Roth conversion, capital gains harvesting, etc.), strategies to minimize your taxable income in future years with tools like charitable contribution stacking, income “smoothing” strategies, and more.
 If you’d like help to build a tax-efficient retirement strategy, please feel free to reach out today.

 avatar